kashmir96/osoappliance/content/directory/appliance-repair-technicians/caffiene-fix.md

 categories: ["New Zealand"]
 tags: ["Christchurch"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician,-delivery,-appliance-removal,-test-and-tag/caffiene-fix.webp
+ image: /img/laundryappliance/43.webp
- alt: 'Logo for Caffiene Fix the New Zealand from Christchurch'
+ alt: 'NewZealand from caffienefix'
 ---

 # Caffiene Fix is an Appliance Repair Technician, Delivery, Appliance Removal, Test and Tag Company operating in Christchurch, New Zealand.